Skip to main content

 Best Bottom Dwellers

-The bottom of a 10 gallon tank is valuable real estate, and stocking it with the right cleanup crew keeps your substrate cleaner and adds activity to an area that would otherwise sit empty.
+The bottom of a 10 gallon is valuable real estate, and stocking it with the right fish adds activity to an area that would otherwise sit empty.
+Keep bottom dwellers small here.
+The larger, popular catfish species belong in a 20 gallon.

 Pygmy Corydoras (6-8 fish) are the best bottom dweller for a 10 gallon, hands down.
 At just under 1 inch, they're small enough that a group of 6-8 barely registers on the bioload meter.
 They school together along the bottom, occasionally darting to the surface for a gulp of air (completely normal behavior).
 They prefer sandy substrate that won't scratch their barbels, temperatures of 72-79F, and soft to moderately hard water.